danvk/oldnyc/data/README.md

-# ETL (Extract, Transform, Load)
+# OldNYC Ddata

-Goal is to pull together disparate data sources into a single `images.ndjson` file.
+All data comes together into a single `images.ndjson` file (see oldnyc/ingest).

-Format should be similar to the one used in [OldTO].
+Input data (sources of truth) live in `data/originals`.
+Files in the top-level `data` directory are derived from those and other sources.

 Inputs:

-- `nyc/milstein.csv`: the vintage 2013 CSV file from the NYPL that started it all
+- `data/originals/milstein.csv`: the vintage 2013 CSV file from the NYPL that started it all
   - Contains image ID (typically starts with "7" and ends with "f")
   - Contains title, alt_title
   - Contains dates
   - Contains creator
   - Contains source (corresponds to subcollection)
   - Contains Address and Full Address (unclear provenance)
-- `Milstein_data_for_DV.csv`: the 2024 update to the CSV
+- `data/originals/Milstein_data_for_DV.csv`: the 2024 update to the CSV
   - Contains image ID (with a capital "F" this time)
   - Contains title (which may have changed since 2013)
   - Contains two UUIDs, which can be used to construct a Digital Collections (DC) URL